 Release notes for Cats are available in CHANGES.md.

-Many projects integrate with cats.
-By sharing the same set of type classes, instances and data types, projects can speak the same “cats language”, and integrate with each other with ease.
+By sharing the same set of type classes, instances and data types provided by cats, projects can speak the same “cats language”, and integrate with each other with ease.

 General purpose libraries to support pure functional programming